Egg roll

 2017

 A collection of old travel brochures from different parts of India, Pakistan and Nepal round out the metaphorical trip.
-The minimalistic and eco-friendly approach to travel manages to be just enough of a shift, to emit the feeling of being somewhere else.
+The minimalistic and eco-friendly approach to travel manages to be just enough of a shift, to emit the feeling of being somewhere else while also turning into a representation of this state, present–but–away.

 slideshow